Origami-Rice/ec0logic/deliverable-1/planning.md

 #### Q3: Why would your users choose your product?
 What are they using today to solve their problem/need?

 > Short (1 - 2 min' read max)
+ * We want you to "connect the dots" for us - Why does your product (as described in your answer to Q1) fits the needs of your users (as described in your answer to Q2)?
+ * Explain the benefits of your product explicitly & clearly.
+For example:
+    * Save users time (how much?)
+    * Allow users to discover new information (which information?
+And, why couldn't they discover it before?)
+    * Provide users with more accurate and/or informative data (what kind of data?
+Why is it useful to them?)
+    * Does this application exist in another form?
+If so, how does your differ and provide value to the users?
+    * How does this align with your partner's organization's values/mission/mandate?

-Our product will allow users to track their food inventory and update items as they are being consumed or wasted.
-Thus, it will allow them to see a real time overview of all the food items they have along with their expected expiry dates wherever and whenever they want.
-There are similar apps that offer this feature but our app will allow users to filter the foods that are expiring soon so that they can easily determine which foods they should use first.
-Further, since the app will send notifications to users about foods that are expiring soon, users can easily stay informed and avoid unnecessary food spoilage.
-In addition, when users add new items, our app will suggest an expected expiry date and the best storage method for that item.
-This will help clear misconceptions about how long foods last, especially for common foods without expiry dates (ex. produce, meats).
+Our product will allow users to keep a record of their food inventory.
+This will allows them to see an overview of all the items they have on hand and their expected expiry dates that they have on hand wherever and whenever they want.
+There are other apps that also offer this feature of keeping track of list of food, but our app will allow users to filter the foods that are expiring soon, so that they can easily determine which foods they should eat/use first.
+Further, it will send notifications to users about foods that will expire soon, then users never have to worry about forgetting this and causing unnecessary food spoilage.
+In addition, when users add new items, the app will suggest an expected expiry date (at least for common food items) and best storage method.
+This will help with misconceptions or a lack of knowledge about how long foods last, especially foods without expiry dates (ex. produce, meats).

-Current tools for making a grocery shopping list include using a note taking application or traditional pen and paper.
+Currently, the most common tools for making a grocery shopping list is using a notes application or traditional pen and paper.
 This requires the user to manually cross reference their refrigerator and pantry.
-The user also needs to make the right decisions about what and how much to buy.
-Our shopping list feature is integrated with the inventory tracker so that when they try adding items to the shopping list that they still have in their inventory, the app will give a warning.
-It also stores a short history of the types and amounts of foods that the user has bought in the past but ended up wasting due to food spoilage.
-That way, the app will give a warning if they try to add the same food and quantity to their shopping list again.
-This builds on our partner's idea of predicting and preventing possible future food waste before it even gets to the consumer's home.
+This also depends on the user to make the right decisions about what and how much to buy.
+Our shopping list feature is integrated with the inventory tracker, so that when they add items to the shopping list that they already have at home, the app gives a warning.
+It also stores a short history of the types and amounts of foods that the user has bought in the past, but ended up expiring.
+That way, the app will give a warning if they try to add that to their shopping list again.
+This addresses the partner's idea of predicting and preventing possible future food waste before it even gets to the consumer's home.

-Another unique selling point of our product is that we automatically calculate the user’s greenhouse gas (GHG) emissions over time based on the items that expire in their inventory.
-This allows users to measure their food waste and see the impacts of their actions.
-We want to show that even if you are wasting a little food, it can build up over time.
-According to the City of Toronto website, “Canada’s 2.2 million tonnes of avoidable household food waste is equivalent to 9.8 million tonnes of CO2 and 2.1 million cars on the road.” (https://www.toronto.ca/services-payments/recycling-organics-garbage/long-term-waste-strategy/waste-reduction/food-waste/#:~:text=According%20to%20the%20National%20Zero,waste%20has%20substantial%20environmental%20impacts).
-Conversely, users can also see how they have progressed and how little improvements have big effects as well.
-We have not seen any existing alternatives that include this feature.
+Another unique selling point of our product is the greenhouse gas (GHG) emissions calculator.
+This allows user to measure their food waste and see the impacts of their actions.
+This feature doesn't exist anywhere else.

 #### Q4: How will you build it?